KricejJanezMartin/KricejJanezMartin/README.md

 - Vector database optimizations
 - RAG implementations for specialized domains
 - Enterprise AI solutions
+- Helping anyone with idea of AI use to deploy it and scale it

 ## 💬 Ask Me About
 - Setting up RAG pipelines with llama-index and vector databases
 - OpenShift AI deployment strategies
 - Docker/container orchestration best practices
 - Homelab setups and self-hosting
+- Which library is better for RAG and Agentic AI langfuse or llama-index - of course llama-index :sunglasses:

 ## 📫 How to Reach Me
 - [LinkedIn](https://www.linkedin.com/in/janez-martin-kri%C4%8Dej-16976392/)